brishnabatool/Protictor-prebuilt/README.md

 ## System Information
 This project has been buil/tested on:
 OS: Ubuntu  16.04, 18.04
-RAM: 4GB - 10GB
+RAM: 2GB - 10GB
-CPU: Intel i3 quadcore, Intel i5 octacore
+CPU: Intel i3 single core, Intel i3 quadcore, Intel i5 octacore

 _The version of SPIN included in this package is a customized one, with a few bugs fixed and a few changes made to accomodate tool-to-tool interfacing with Protictor._